MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    `Build, RetainIndefinitely`
    :::column-end:::
    :::column span="2":::
-   Can toggle the retain indefinitely flag on a build.
+   Can toggle the retain flag on a build to indefinately.
 This feature marks a build so that the system doesn't automatically delete it based on any applicable retention policy.
    :::column-end:::
 :::row-end:::
 :::row:::